 The CDP a large randomized placebo-controlled trial conducted during 1966-1974, tested five lipid-lowering agents in 8.341 men with a previous history of heart attack (myocardial infarction)(12).
 Of those, only niacin remains a viable treatment option today.

 Despite the positive long-term results of the CDP, there were several caveats.
 Firstly, niacin showed no significant benefit at five-year follow-up for either all-cause or coronary mortality which was the initial target of the study.
 Secondly, excess incidence of arrhythmias, gastrointestinal side effects, and higher blood glucose levels occurred in the niacin group.
-Thirdly, as expected, flushing, itching, urticaria, and other types of rash were very common on niacin treatment.
+Thirdly, as expected, flushing, itching, urticaria, and other types of rash were common side effects of the drug.

 The Stockholm Ischaemic Heart Disease Secondary Prevention Study